FROM clause (JPQL / Criteria API)

 SELECT c1, c2 FROM Country c1 INNER JOIN c1.neighbors c2

-It is quite common for JPQL queries to have a single range variable that serves as a root and additional join variables that are bound to path expressions.
+It is common for JPQL queries to have a single range variable that serves as a root and additional join variables that are bound to path expressions.
 Join variables can also be bound to path expressions that are based on other join variables that appear earlier in the FROM clause.

-Join variables can also be bound to a single value path expression.
+Join variables can also be bound to a single-value path expression.
 For example:

 SELECT c, p.name FROM Country c JOIN c.capital p

 In this case, the inner loop iterates over a single object because every Country c has only one Capital p.
-Join variables that are bound to a single value expression are less commonly used because usually they can be replaced by a simpler long path expression (which is not an option for a collection).
+Join variables that are bound to a single-value expression are less commonly used because they can usually be replaced by a simpler, long path expression (which is not an option for a collection).
 For example:

 SELECT c, c.capital.name FROM Country c